Build System

 ./build.pas loader # Dev build (default)

-./build.pas loaderbare # Dev build of the bare script executor
+./build.pas loaderbare # Dev build of Bare Script Loader

 ./build.pas --dev loader # Explicit dev build